scarv/libscarv/README.md

   | `mp/mrz`          |                                                                                         |
   | `stream/chacha20` |                                                                                         |

-  Note that a limited form of wildcard is supported: for example,
+  Note that *limited* forms of wildcard are supported: for example,

   - rather than
     `hash/sha1 hash/sha2`,